 An occupational therapist can help to change this.
 An occupational therapist has the challenge of helping a patient learn to do everyday tasks again after an accident or an illness.

 As can be seen here, there are many medical careers that hold much promise for future opportunities.
-While there were only a few mentioned here, there are a wealth of openings and positions available, one just needs to do a small amount of research to find them and see if it is right for you.
+While there were only a few mentioned here, there is a wealth of openings and positions available, one just needs to do a small amount of research to find them and see if it is right for you.

-Try checking with local community colleges to see what degrees or certificates are available from them and to see what financial aid may be available to the prospective student.
+Try checking with local community colleges to see what medical field degrees or certificates are available from them and to see what financial aid may be available to the prospective student.
 One thing is for sure, the need for qualified and well-educated medical personnel will not be ceasing anytime soon.
 For those who want a career in medicine, the sky is the limit!